docker/machine/docs/drivers/aws.md

 | `--amazonec2-use-private-address`   | -                       | `false`          |
 | `--amazonec2-private-address-only`  | -                       | `false`          |
 | `--amazonec2-monitoring`            | -                       | `false`          |

+## Security Group

+Note that a security group will be created and associated to the host.
+This security group will have the following ports opened inbound :

+-   ssh (22/tcp)
+-   docker (2376/tcp)
+-   swarm (3376/tcp), only if the node is a swarm master

+If you specify a security group yourself using the `--amazonec2-security-group` flag, the above ports will be checked and opened and the security group modified.
+If you want more ports to be opened, like application specific ports, use the aws console and modify the configuration manually.